 Alberta Education values the involvement of teachers and annually asks school jurisdictions for the names of teachers who are interested in being involved in all of the diploma examination development processes.
 Teachers who are interested in developing raw items, building field tests, or reviewing examinations are encouraged to ask their principals to submit their names to the Provincial Assessment Sector through their district office.
 Although the submission of these names occurs in early fall, teachers are welcome to have their names submitted at any time throughout the year.

 Other opportunities to be involved, such as field testing, have specific closing dates.
-General dates to be aware of include:
+For more information on requesting field tests, please refer to the Field Testing section of the General Information Bulletin.